Skip to main content

 Boat club rowers celebrate

-Whatever your interests, from art and rowing to activism and rugby, we have opportunities to take part right here in College.
-Here you can find details of subject societies, sports, music and student committees - just take your pick!
+Whatever your interests, from art and drama to activism or cooking, we have so many opportunities to get involved in college life.
+Here you can find details of our amazing student societies - just take your pick!

 Subject Societies